 Reserve Lists for multiple courses: Reserve materials for different courses must be listed on separate sheets.
 It is important that all information on the sheets be filled in correctly and completely.

-Photocopying / scanning of excerpts: Cost of photocopies will be borne by the faculty member or by the department.
+Photocopying of excerpts: Cost of photocopies will be borne by the faculty member or by the department.
 Photocopying of materials is the responsibility of faculty members or their representative.

-Processing time: Items that require copyright permissions (see our copyright policy or contact the reserve manager, Mary González, for more detail) will not be placed on reserve for two weeks after submission.
-ALL ITEMS, REGARDLESS OF COPYRIGHT STATUS, WILL BE PROCESSED IN THE ORDER IN WHICH THEY ARE RECEIVED.
-Instructors are reminded to take this two-week delay into account when submitting reserve materials.
-Items that do not require copyright permission, and items for which copyright permission has already been obtained, will be processed as quickly as possible; most will be placed on reserve within 48 hours.
+Processing time: ALL ITEMS WILL BE PROCESSED IN THE ORDER IN WHICH THEY ARE RECEIVED.
+Instructors are reminded to take a possible delay of up to two weeks into account when submitting reserve materials, especially for items requiring complicated copyright investigation and clearance.
+Items that do not require copyright permission, and items for which copyright permission has already been obtained, will be processed as quickly as possible; most will be placed on reserve within two business days.
 However, library staff will not guarantee to place items on reserve faster than two weeks from time of receipt.
 ALL ITEMS WILL BE PROCESSED IN THE ORDER IN WHICH THEY ARE RECEIVED.

-The following types of print items may be placed on Reserve for student use:
+The following types of items may be placed on Reserve for student use:

 Original items: original (purchased) copies of a work, or instructors' unpublished drafts or notes

-Copyright-compliant reproductions: photocopies or digital scans of a work or excerpt thereof for which copyright permission has been obtained or for which "fair use" may be claimed
+Copyright-compliant reproductions: photocopies for which copyright permission has been obtained or for which "fair use" may be claimed

 Reserve Options for Instructors